saferpay/sndbx/texts/psd2.md

 }
 ```

+### Test Cards

+If you want to force a Soft-Decline response, you can do so, by using our test-cards <a href="paymentmeans.html">Over here</a>.

 ### What to do, in case of a Soft Decline

 If you recieve a Soft Decline, you have to re-initiate your process, with **forced** (see above) SCA in mind.